Ralph`s charters identity case…..

 Their were just not that many Normans early on in such a remote area and Ralph was the first Norman to establish a real presence at Clitheroe as documented by the Nov.
 23, 1102 charter.
 It made Ralph occupation crucial to the de Lacy family as Clitheroe became the de Lacy administrative site for their Barony.
 Ralph was designate by both Ilbert and his father Robert in the charters endorsed him as a reliable liege to receive so many “demainse” manor grants at such strategic locations and proxy surrounding “magna” manors.
 More so these feudal manor grants by the de Lacy`s did not go to the de Lacy brothers who confirmed the grants of their father.
 Ralph was undoubtedly an ally of Ilbert de Lacy (2) in recovering his Barony under King Stephan and protecting it from the Scots incursions at the the battle of Clitheroe and Standard in 1138.
 The second witness charter was issued in 1135 by Roberts successor Ilbert de Lacy to Ralph the Red once again indicating his status within the de Lacy family.

-Another important visual finding if not hard to dispute to Ralph’s Norman ancestry is on a descendant Shireburne family effigie at Mitton church.
+Another important visual finding if not hard to dispute to Ralph’s Norman ancestry is on a descendant Shireburne family effigy at Mitton church.
 Ralph the Red is identified as the founder and first rector of that church in 1103.
-(The next three rectors were all named Ralph and were his family descendants under the custom of the day at least until 1215 when the Lateran Council forbade the clergy to marry).
+Of note: the next three rectors were all named Ralph and were his family descendants under the custom of the day as rectors.
+This continued at least until 1215 when the Lateran Council forbade the clergy to marry.